 Baby Boomer (USA) (Unl)

-About Baby Boomer (USA) (Unl)
+Baby Boomer (USA) (Unl) - Platformer Classic

 Baby Boomer (USA) (Unl) is an unlicensed title released for the Nintendo Entertainment System.
 It is not an official cartridge authorized by Nintendo and was likely produced by an unrecognized publisher or developer during the NES lifespan or afterward.
 The game is considered a homebrew or unauthorized release rather than a mainstream commercial product.
 Details about its creators or the exact release year are not widely documented, which is common for unlicensed NES games.